 - Ensure consistent service quality

-A solid hair salon business plan is the first essential tool to start a hair salon.
+In order to open a hair salon, the first thing you’ll need is a solid hair salon business plan.
 Here are some of the sections you should include in it:

 You’ll want to include stuff like your goals, target market, where your salon will be located, and how much money you’ll need to get things up and running.
 Basically, it’s your chance to share your big vision and get others excited about joining you on this awesome journey!